rbignon/offsplit/README.md

 # OFF Split

-Offsplit is a terminal speedrun splitter to use offline, i.e. you must split by yourself.
+Offsplit is a terminal speedrun splitter to use offline, i.e. you must split by yourself (in opposite to [livesplit](https://livesplit.org/)).

 ![Demo](demo.gif)